Can the US or any country run out of money?

 It means Americans can no longer spend as much, so the social and political consequences will be bad.
 And once you get to that point, there’s nothing policymakers can do about it.

 It’s simply a self-correcting mechanism from the excessive spending patterns of the past.
 You can’t spend beyond your means forever.
-It’s true for any individual or collection of individuals (company, government).
+It’s true for any individual or collection of individuals (company or government).

 Reserve currency status is traditionally the last thing to go when an empire declines, so the US will milk it until they can’t anymore.